-When you ask your doctor to write you a letter, we would suggest that you do not hand your doc a big pile of papers.
+When you ask for a letter, we would suggest that you do not hand your doc a big pile of papers.
 According to nearly all reports from readers here, that rarely goes well.
 Most of our readers reported that when they brought something brief that included all their information in one place, their doctor was appreciative and receptive.
 One or two pages is ideal.